DexterLagan/sql-query-cleaner/README.md

 # xojo-sql-query-cleaner
 Cleans an SQL query written in Xojo off its line breaks and quotes.

+How to build (Racket 6.12 or newer): raco exe xojo-sql-query-cleaner.rkt

 How to use:
 1) copy the SQL query with quotes and linefeeds from Xojo to your clipboard;
 2) run xojo-sql-query-cleaner;